 California Gulls are the most abundant nesting waterbird in the South San Francisco Bay and SFBBO has been monitoring the growth of the breeding population since 1980.
-In 2015, SFBBO monitored 9 California Gull colonies via walkthrough surveys from May 6-13 (Table 2).
+In 2016, SFBBO monitored 9 California Gull colonies via walkthrough surveys from May 2-9 (Table 2).
 These 9 colonies encompass all known South Bay breeding locations of this species (Figure 1, Figure 3).
-California Gull colony sizes ranged from 142 breeding birds (Moffett B2) to 13,784 birds (Palo Alto Flood Control Basin).
-The Alviso A9/10/11/14 colony was nearly as large, with an estimated 13,204 individuals.
-The former colony site at Alviso A5/7 was not used for nesting this year (in 2014, 276 birds nested at this location).
-Several gulls initiated nests in April, but all were abandoned by early May, likely due to high water levels limiting access to dry nesting sites.
+California Gull colony sizes ranged from 260 breeding birds (Moffett B2) to 12,758 birds (Palo Alto Flood Control Basin).
+The Alviso A9/10/11/14 colony was also large, with an estimated 10,086 individuals.
+The former colony site at Alviso A5/7 remained unused for nesting this year (276 birds nested at this location in 2014 and all nesting attempts were abandoned in 2015).

-We estimated a total of 47,866 California Gulls breeding in the San Francisco Bay in 2015, a 10% decrease from the 53,026 estimated in 2014 (Table 2).
-Although we observed a decrease in gulls across all colonies combined, we observed fluctuations in the size of several individual colonies.
-The sharpest decline was observed at the Coyote Hills N2A/3A/4AB colony site (64% decline).
-The greatest increase was observed at the Mowry M4/5 colony (35% increase; Table 2).
+We estimated a total of 38,040 California Gulls breeding in the San Francisco Bay in 2016, a 11% decrease from the 47,866 estimated in 2015 (Table 2).
+This is similar to the 10% decrease in nesting gulls from 2014 to 2015.
+Most colonies experienced a decline of similar magnitude (4-19%).
+The sharpest decline was observed at the Coyote Hills N2A/3A/4AB colony site (19% decline).
+The only increase at an individual colony was observed at the Moffet B2 colony (29% increase; Table 2).
 The fluctuation in size and location of active gull colonies over the study period is likely due to a suite of changing environmental and demographic factors (Table 2).

 Alviso pond A6 formerly held an average of 76% of the breeding population of California Gulls in San Francisco Bay (Strong et al. 2004, Table 2).
 In December 2010, A6 was restored to tidal action as part of the South Bay Salt Pond Restoration Project.
 Gulls appear to have redistributed to several nearby colonies, particularly A9/10/11/14 and the Palo Alto Flood Control Basin (Figure 4).
 In 2008, a multi-year project was initiated by SFBBO and the U.S. Geological Survey to trap and band California Gulls nesting at pond A6.
 Banded California Gulls continue to be re-sighted during colony walkthroughs.
-In 2015, we re-sighted 51 banded gulls on our walkthrough counts.
-Forty-seven of these birds were banded at the A6 colony from 2008 - 2010, two were banded in the South Bay in 1986 and two were banded in 1985.
+In 2016, we re-sighted 40 banded gulls on our walkthrough counts.
+Thirty-nine of these birds were banded at the A6 colony from 2008-2010 and one was banded in the South Bay in 1986.
 The subsequent band re-sighting data gathered through this project, as well as from other long-term banding efforts (Schacter et al. 2008 and Ackerman et al. 2013) provide useful information regarding gull life span, dispersal, and the potential impact of encroachment into breeding areas for other sensitive species.

-Given the size and geographic proximity South Bay gull colonies to other sensitive species' nesting habitats, there is an urgent need to protect rare species, such as the Western Snowy Plover, against potential gull impacts.
+Given the size and geographic proximity of South Bay gull colonies to other sensitive species' nesting habitats, there is an urgent need to protect rare species, such as the Western Snowy Plover, against potential gull impacts.
 In response, SFBBO and the U.S. Fish and Wildlife Service pursued selective, nonlethal gull hazing during the gull nest initiation stage from 2011-2015.
-Gulls have been successfully deterred from nesting in designated ecologically sensitive areas.
-SFBBO's Snowy Plover Program deployed nest cameras at Western Snowy Plover several nests in 2015 and observed no California Gulls depredating nests: only Common Raven and Peregrine Falcon were observed (Karine Tokatlian, personal communication).
+In 2016, SFBBO monitored 82 current and former salt ponds in the South Bay and reported instances of gulls exhibiting nesting behaviors.
+The U.S. Fish and Wildlife Service removed over 130 California Gull nests from habitats with nesting Western Snowy Plovers.
 Ongoing monitoring, hazing and evaluation of other actions will be required over the long-term to limit gull impacts to sensitive species.